WOOD (AM)

-WOOD (1300 kHz) is a commercial AM radio station in Grand Rapids, Michigan, serving West Michigan and owned by iHeartMedia, Inc. It has a news/talk radio format and is simulcast on co-owned WOOD-FM at 106.9 MHz.
+WOOD (1300 kHz) is a commercial AM radio station in Grand Rapids, Michigan, serving West Michigan and owned by iHeartMedia, Inc. It has a news/talk radio format and is simulcast on co-owned WOOD-FM in Muskegon at 106.9 MHz.
 The studios and offices are at 77 Monroe Center in Downtown Grand Rapids.
-Following a local weekday drive time show, "West Michigan's Morning News," the station carries nationally syndicated talk shows from Sean Hannity, Glenn Beck, Dave Ramsey, Joe Pags, "The Clay Travis and Buck Sexton Show" and "Coast to Coast AM with George Noory."
+Following a local weekday drive time show, "West Michigan's Morning News", the station carries nationally syndicated talk shows from Sean Hannity, Glenn Beck, Dave Ramsey, Joe Pags, The Clay Travis and Buck Sexton Show and Coast to Coast AM with George Noory.
 Most hours begin with an update from Fox News Radio.

 WOOD is powered at 20,000 watts.
 To protect other stations on 1300 AM from interference, it uses a directional antenna with a four-tower array.
 The transmitter is on 146th Avenue SE in Moline.

 History

 Early years

 WOOD is the oldest radio station in West Michigan.
 Its sign-on date, as WEBK, was September 16, 1924, and it was a marketing tool for the C.J.
 Litscher Company, a seller of radio receivers.
 The station's original owners were backed by the Furniture Manufacturers Association of Grand Rapids.
 At their suggestion, the station's original call sign, which was randomly assigned from a sequential roster of available call letters, became WOOD on January 13, 1926, since wood is required for crafting furniture.

 It broadcast on Sundays and Wednesdays at 1170 kHz during its early years in order to avoid interference with stations in Chicago, Detroit and Cleveland, all of which could easily be heard in West Michigan.

 It went through numerous owners over the years before being bought by John King (known as John Kunsky until 1936) and George Trendle, owners of WXYZ in Detroit, in 1930.
 They bought Grand Rapids' second radio station, WASH, a year later; the two stations had shared the same frequency for four years.
 The station operated as WOOD-WASH (with WASH on the air during the day and WOOD at night) until 1942, when the WASH license was dropped.
 At about the same time, WOOD's broadcast power was increased from 500 watts to 5,000 watts.

 WOOD was an affiliate of the NBC Red Network.
-It carried NBC's schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts during the "Golden Age of Radio."
+It carried NBC's schedule of dramas, comedies, news, sports, game shows, soap operas and big band broadcasts during the "Golden Age of Radio".